Reservoir Geomechanics

 About the Presenter

-The workshop will be conducted by an experienced professional with expertise in reservoir engineering and applied geomechanics.
+The workshop will be conducted by an experienced professional in reservoir engineering and applied geomechanics.
 With a proven track record in both field operations and technical analysis, the presenter offers actionable knowledge that bridges theory with real-world applications in oil and gas projects.